nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Deleting attendance of a student: `attendance delete`

-Deletes the entire attendance list of a student in the contacts.
+Deletes the entire attendance list of a student in the student list.

 Format: `attendance delete INDEX`

 Examples:
-* `attendance delete 1`
+* `attendance delete 1` deletes the attendance list for the 1st student in the shown student list.
-* `attendance delete 2`
+* `attendance delete 2` deletes the attendance list for the 2nd student in the shown student list.

 Expected outcome:
 ![AttendanceDelete](images/AttendanceDelete.png)